rohithravin/Db2WithJSON/README.md

 ## 3. Establishing a Connection

-We need to now establish a connection to our Db2 instance which we will be used to store our data for this notebook.
-For this demo we have been using Db2 on Cloud, however any Db2 instance will work.
+We now need to establish a connection to our Db2 instance which will be used to store our data for this notebook.
+For this demo we used Db2 on Cloud, however, any Db2 instance will work.

 In order to create a connection with our Db2 instance, we need to aquire the service credentials.
 For Db2 on Cloud, this can be found on your IBM Cloud account.